Why Wisdom Teeth Swell Up And What To Do About It

 Impacted wisdom teeth do tend to trap more food and plaque but there are times where the gums which cover the back portion of it become very loose.
 If your wisdom teeth have this, we call it a gum flap (operculum) since the gums can literally flap over the tooth if you try to manipulate the tissue.

-In the picture above you can see that the gum flap over the wisdom tooth is already swollen.
-The gums look red and very inflamed looking as is.
-The reason is because when the gums are loose and flap over the tooth, it becomes particularly prone to trapping food and plaque.
+When the gums are loose and flap over the tooth, it becomes particularly prone to trapping food and plaque.
 The risks of your wisdom tooth becoming inflamed and swollen increases drastically if you have this condition.

 Just so that you know, normal teeth don't typically develop a gum flap.
 Only partially impacted wisdom teeth have the potential to develop it.
 Although not all impacted ones end up developing it so it really depends on your specific situation.
 If you do happen to end up getting it, it is definitely worse and more prone to swelling than regular impacted ones.